 There’s no doubt that all businesses should strive for great customer service.
 Support teams receive hundreds of calls daily, ensuring all customer service interactions go as smoothly as possible.
 Companies get only a few chances to prove themselves to customers.

 But what else do we mean by customer service objectives?
 Indeed businesses have only one goal, which is to keep customers satisfied.
-However, customer service objectives go beyond this understanding.
+However, customer service goals go beyond this understanding.

 Instead, we must view customer service as multi-faceted.
 Each aspect of customer service has varying objectives from the other.